resetroot99/The-FAIL-Kit/templates/SAMPLE_REPORT.md

 ## Executive Summary

-This report documents the results of an execution integrity audit for [System Name].
+This report documents the results of a forensic audit for [System Name] using The F.A.I.L.
+Kit.
 The audit tested whether the system can prove what it claims to do, not just whether it sounds confident.

 **Key Findings:**
 - Total test cases: 50